There’s only one God.

 The God of the Bible.

-God is one person in three forms, God the Father, Jesus Christ and the Holy Spirit.
+God is one spirit in three different persons, God the Father, Jesus Christ and the Holy Spirit.

 Everyone is born spiritually dead, and going to hell by default.